finos/greenkey-discovery-sdk/README.md

 ...
 ```

-Ensure that your *transcripts are unformatted text with numbers spelled out*.
+For voice transcripts, ensure that your *transcripts are unformatted text with numbers spelled out*.
 Formatting will be taken care of by your entities, and the output from transcription engines will be unformatted.

 At the top of the `tests.txt` file, you can add "whitelists" to narrow Discovery to a particular set of intents or domains.